 mu-jitsu (無実) no guilt/innocence

 It is your breath that fills the house of your body, with the greatest space, the greatest potential.
-It’s your breath that opens the doors and windows of your house, and helps to create, clean, and empty your space.
-It’s your breath passing through the doors and windows of your house, that unites “you” and your house with the outside world.
+It’s your breath that opens the doors and windows of your house, and helps to create and empty your space.
+It’s your breath passing through the doors and windows of your house, that unite “you” and your house with the outside world.

 This exploration thus yields the following possible meanings for mushin: